iancaragol/with/content/posts/caragol-uk-trip/index.md

 Malahide had a super unique model train museum and we had a great time exploring it.
 I was personally very entertained with all the little yellow chicks that were hidden throughout the museum (it was close to Easter and I'm easily amused 🐥).

 Our next day in Malahide, we visited the Malahide Castle on a tour, and the castle grounds.
 The castle was built in the 12th century and was a home to the Talbot family for over 800 years.
 The castle was very well preserved and had a lot of interesting history.
-There was also a butterfly garden on the grounds which was a nice suprise 🦋.
+There was also a butterfly garden on the grounds which was a nice surprise 🦋.

 ![IMG_2047](IMG_2047.jpg)